apache/openwhisk/README.md

 **Tip:** Since the first build takes some time, it is not uncommon for some step to fail if there's a network hiccup or other interruption of some kind.
 If this happens you may see a `Build FAILED` message that suggests a Docker operation timed out.
 You can simply try `ant build` again and it will mostly pick up where it left off.
 This should only be an issue the very first time you build whisk -- subsequent builds do far less network activity thanks to Docker caching.

+### Add OpenWhisk command line tools to your path

+The OpenWhisk command line tools are located in the `openwhisk/bin` folder.
+The instructions that follow assume `/your/path/to/openwhisk/bin` is in your system `PATH`.
+If you are using a Vagrant machine in a shared configuration (Mac users), the OpenWhisk command line tools are already in your path inside the virtual machine.

+See the script in `openwhisk/tools/ubuntu-setup/bashprofile.sh` if you need help or to see how to add tab completion for the OpenWhisk CLI. _Do not source or run this script if you have your own `.bash_profile` as it will overwrite it._

-### Add users
+### Add OpenWhisk users

 An OpenWhisk user, also known as a *subject*, requires a valid authorization key.
 OpenWhisk is preconfigured with a guest key located in `config/keys/auth.guest`.

 You may use this key if you like, or use `wskadmin` to create a new key.